wcmc-its/ReCiter/README.md

 	username = "root";
 	password = "";
 ```
-3. Paul will provide the latest .SQL that contains the necessary tables.
+3. Download the .SQL file
-4. Once the .SQL file is present on your local machine, please use MySQL workbench to import the .SQL file into your localhost databse.
-5. In MySQL workbench, select "Data Import/Restore" in the Navigator on the left side.
-6. In the "Import from Disk" tab, select "Import from Self-Contained File".
+4. Use your preferred database management tool to import the .SQL file to your localhost database.
+If using MySQL workbench, select "Data Import/Restore" in the left navigation bar; in the "Import from Disk" tab, select "Import from Self-Contained File"; and select "Start Import".
-7. Select "Start Import".

 ## XML data setup.
 1. Download the xml file *xml.7z*.
 (See the <a href="../../wiki">wiki</a> for information on how to obtain this file and additional files that may optionally be used with ReCiter)